 - Hang the feeders high up in the tree to protect them from dogs, cats, and foxes.
 A large birdhouse would work, as squirrels and birds can easily share feeders.

 - Follow the squirrels’ natural diet, whether you choose to make your own mix or buy special squirrel food from a pet store.
 They especially like sunflower seeds, nuts, and fresh or dried fruit.

 - Clean the feeding station regularly.
 Bread or other food scraps that can produce mold are dangerous for squirrels.
 Line the feeder with newspaper and change it regularly.

 - Squirrels also get thirsty!
 Add shallow bowls of water near the feeder.
 Clean and refill them daily.
 This will help squirrels and other wildlife during the fall and winter months.

 If you decide against feeding squirrels for the reasons mentioned above, there are other ways to help them.
 For example, you can fill your garden with diverse, native plants.
 Hazelnut bushes or nut trees will provide a rich food source for the animals without anyone directly feeding the squirrels.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Eichhörnchen füttern: Was sie fressen und was du beachten solltest** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Eichhörnchen füttern: Was sie fressen und was du beachten solltest** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.